From video games to anime adaptations

 Dragon Quest: Legend of the Hero Abel, 1989-90

-This is possibly the first anime that was ever produced, based on a
+This is possibly the first anime miniseries that was ever produced,

-series of games from Enix corporation (later renamed Square Enix)
+based on a series of games from Enix corporation (later renamed

-that were common on Nintendo systems for starters, first premiering
+Square Enix) that were common on Nintendo systems for starters,

-Warrior outside Japan, is the first Japanese adaptation, and they
+originally as Dragon Warrior outside Japan, is the first Japanese

-make sure to remind viewers at one point of its origins; during
+adaptation, and they make sure to remind viewers at one point of its

-commercial breaks, several episodes have a scene where a joystick
+origins; during commercial breaks, several episodes have a scene

-who's plotting to try using gemstones they have for conquering the
+named Baramos, who's plotting to try using gemstones they have for

 It's pretty entertaining, and served as the springboard for what